threatgrid/ctia/doc/searchable-fields-qa.md

 ### Queries that end with double quotes

-Some systems today would append an empty string to the end of the query.
-We shouldn't break that [advthreat/iroh#5597 Search behavior changed for Ribbon case/incident queries](https://github.com/advthreat/iroh/issues/5597)
+Apparently, some systems today could append an empty string to the end of the query.
+We shouldn't break that:
+[advthreat/iroh#5597 Search behavior changed for Ribbon case/incident queries](https://github.com/advthreat/iroh/issues/5597)

 ### Make sure Lucene syntax still works

-We recently added a simple query format for searching things, but we need to confirm that search still works for queries like:

-    `description:Incident AND title:Injection`
+We recently added a simple query format for searching things, but we need to confirm that search still works for queries like: `description:Incident AND title:Injection`

-## Testing Data
+## Sample data for testing

-Some data has to be generated to test the search.
-You can use Bulk Import to create a few unrelated entities and Bundle Import if you want to test entities linked to each other e.g, `Asset` and `AssetMapping`.
+It helps to have data to test the search.
+You can use `Bulk Import` to create a few unrelated entities; or `Bundle Import` if you want to test entities linked to each other e.g, `Asset` and `AssetMapping`.

 It is a good strategy to set some property of these test subjects to something unique to eliminate ambiguous results.
-You can set `source` of every entity to be something like: `dec3-2021`
+You can set `source` of every entity to be something like: `dec3_2021`

-We suggest exploring various ways to query data and also changing the shape of data itself.
-Saturate the test cases to flush out any bugs.

 <details>
 <summary>
 Here's an example with a single Actor and three Incident entities
 </summary>

 ```json
 {
     "actors": [